Dashticz/dashticz_v2/README.md

   - After a Domoticz update, you only need to make the symlink again.

 ### Where can I get any help?
-You can check out our helpful community in [Dashticz topic](https://www.domoticz.com/forum/viewtopic.php?f=8&t=16526) on the Domoticz forum.
+You can check out our helpful community in the [Dashticz subforum](https://www.domoticz.com/forum/viewforum.php?f=67) on the Domoticz forum.
+Various topics on the various parts of Dashticz can give you lots of help and examples on configuration.
+Feel free to ask you question.
+See also the [Wiki](http://www.domoticz.com/wiki/Dashticz_V2) for the various options in dashticz.

+### Contribute to Dashticz
+If you want to contribute to Dashticz: Just create a pull request with you bugfix, addition, typofix or something else you think is valuable.
+If you have no idea of what to fix: Look at the issues on Github, or visit the [Dashticz subforum](https://www.domoticz.com/forum/viewforum.php?f=67) where users describing bugs or requesting features can be found.

+Improving the [Wiki](http://www.domoticz.com/wiki/Dashticz_V2) is also a good way to contribute.

+Thanks for your help!